3 min read

 “You don’t hire for skills, you hire for attitude.
 You can always teach skills”.

 The only thing standing in your way of hiring your perfect Personal Assistant now is a successful interview process.
 Ideally, after conducting interviews, you should come away feeling confident that you have gained an honest insight into the candidates, their personalities, their skill sets and whether they are the right fit for your company culture.
-In order to ensure that you finish the interview process with the right candidate for the job, we recommend that you take the below approach to interviews.
+In order to make sure that you finish the interview process with the right candidate for the job, we recommend that you take the below approach to interviews.

 Implement a CV-based discussion

-When you initially read through the candidate’s CV, were there are specific questions you wanted to ask?
+When you initially read through the candidate’s CV, were there specific questions you wanted to ask?
 If so, make a list or annotate the CV to prompt you when interviewing.
 These questions can be anything, as such:

 Ask questions relating to cultural fit and personality

 Cultural and personality fit are some of, if not the most important aspects to consider when bringing a new member of staff into your team and company.
-It is key to ask candidates questions which will highlight their personality and their preferred ways of working, to ensure that you are bringing the right person on board.
+It is key to ask candidates questions which will highlight their personality and their preferred ways of working to ensure that you are bringing the right person on board.

-For example, you wouldn’t want to bring someone into your company who thrives in a tight-knit team, if they are going to be the only person in the office, or if they like a vibrant and buzzy office but you are a small and quiet workplace.
+For example, you wouldn’t want to bring someone into your company who thrives in a tight-knit team if they are going to be the only person in the office or if they like a vibrant and buzzy office, but you are a small and quiet workplace.
 In order to gain more of an insight into the candidate's personality and how they like to work, think of asking questions such as:

 Questions like these will shed more light on the interviewee’s personality and what they have enjoyed, or not enjoyed, in their current and previous roles, which will enable you to decide whether or not they are going to be the right fit for you and your wider business.
 You can read more about the PA recruitment process in our free guide on how to recruit the perfect PA which you can view here.

-If you have undertaken an interview and have a couple of potential PA candidates to choose between, it may help to undertake some sort of testing with the remaining candidates in order to help you reach a final decision.
-Testing potential recruits at interview stage can help you to gain a better understanding of the candidates and add an element of objectivity.
+If you have undertaken an interview and have a couple of potential PA candidates to choose between, it may help to undertake some testing with the remaining candidates in order to help you reach a final decision.
+Testing potential recruits at the interview stage can help you to gain a better understanding of the candidates and add an element of objectivity.

 The three main tests that tend to be administered during interviews for PAs are psychometric testing, software testing and prioritisation testing.
-All three of these tests can be administered remotely, if you are conducting interviews virtually, or in a face-to-face setting.
+All three of these tests can be administered remotely if you are conducting interviews virtually or in a face-to-face setting.

 Psychometric testing can be extremely useful in providing you with a deeper understanding of a candidate’s personality and where their strengths and weaknesses lie as a result of their personality type.
 This can assist in demonstrating how well they would work alongside you and the wider team.
 At Lily Shippen, we always use psychometric testing when hiring new members of staff and find it extremely useful and insightful.

 Another test worth considering is a software test.
 For example, you could ask candidates to put together a PowerPoint presentation on a given topic.
 This will allow you to see how strong their PowerPoint skills are and how efficient and accurate they are when compiling a PowerPoint presentation in a set amount of time.
-The same process applies for other software such as Outlook, Microsoft Word and Microsoft Excel.
+The same process applies to other software such as Outlook, Microsoft Word and Microsoft Excel.

 Interestingly, PA salaries did vary considerably throughout the survey, suggesting that job holders are taking on more responsibility and performing duties more aligned to the Executive Assistant role, without the corresponding title, albeit this, of course, differs across industries.